sensedeep/dynamodb-onetable/README.md

 The "model" selects that target entity model of the reference using the nominated "index" where the target "attribute" is determined by the associated source-attribute.
 Multiple attributes can be specified.
 Tools can use this reference to navigate from one entity item to another.

 The `schema` property permits nested field definitions.
 The parent property must be an Object as Arrays are not yet supported.
 Note: TypeScript typings are not created for nested schemas.

+The `ttl` property supports DynamoDB TTL expiry attributes.
+Set to true to store a supplied date value as a Unix epoch in seconds suitable for use as a DynamoDB TTL attribute.

 The `type` properties defines the attribute data type.
 Valid types include: String, Number, Boolean, Date, Object, Null, Array, Buffer (or Binary) and Set.
 The object type is mapped to a `map`, the array type is mapped to a `list`.
 Dates are stored as Unix numeric epoch date stamps unless the `isoDates` parameter is true, in which case the dates are store as ISO date strings.
 Binary data is supplied via `buffer` types and is stored as base64 strings in DynamoDB.